Adstefnum/List-Of-Open-Source-Internships-Programs/README.md

 | [Microsoft Reinforcement Learning Open Source Fest](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/) | Yes | [timeline](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/timeline/) | May 9, 2022 <br/> Sep 12, 2022| Aug 15, 2022 <br/> Dec 2, 2022|N/A
 | [Devtron](https://devtron.ai/careers.html) | Yes |  | | | N/A

-* *Interns must be currently enrolled or employed at a U.S. university or other research institution and must currently reside in, and be eligible to work in, the United States.<br>
-* ** OSoC is only open to Belgian students.

 # Open Source Competitions